 IFRS 16 - Leases, is a new standard to set out the principles for recognition, measurement, presentation, and disclosure of leases including guidance for both parties to a contract, the lessee and the lessor.
 The new standard eliminates the classification of leases as either operating or finance leases as is required by IAS 17, Leases, and instead introduces a single lessee accounting model.
 It provides a single model in order to depict the transfer of promised goods or services to customers.
 The standard is effective for the Company on or after September 1, 2019.
-The Company does not anticipate a material impact from the adoption of IFRS 16.
+There was no impact from the adoption of IFRS 16.